TL;DR

 The connection is where the insight actually lives.

 Connecting the two requires your analysis tool to link scores and comments at the respondent level.
 When someone gives you a CSAT of 2 and writes "Had to call three times before anyone picked up," those two data points belong together.
 The score quantifies the problem.
 The comment explains it.
-Separated, they're both incomplete.
+And if you're also running Customer Effort Score surveys, that "had to call three times" language validates the effort signal your CES is already flagging.

 Three Ways to Connect Quantitative and Qualitative Data

 Segment-level theme analysis.
 Filter open-text responses by score range.
-What do detractors (NPS 0-6) talk about versus promoters (9-10)?
+What do NPS detractors (0-6) talk about versus promoters (9-10)?
 The themes that appear in detractor comments but not promoter comments are your improvement priorities.
 The themes exclusive to promoters are what you're doing right.
+Netflix reportedly applies this approach to content satisfaction surveys, analyzing what themes drive promoter scores by market before making regional content investment decisions.

 Trend overlay.
 Plot your NPS or CSAT trend alongside the theme frequency trend.
 If "billing confusion" mentions spike in Q3 and your score drops in Q3, you have a correlation worth investigating.
 If you fixed the billing issue in Q4 and both the theme count and the score recovered, you've closed the loop with evidence.